-The dividend and other savings tax rates and bands on page 1 apply to the dividend and other savings income of Scottish taxpayers.
+Starting from April 2019, the Welsh Assembly has the power to vary the income tax rates (but not the bands) for non-savings, non-dividend income of Welsh resident taxpayers.
+(The dividend and other savings tax rates and bands on page 1 will apply to the dividend and other savings income of Welsh taxpayers.)